-Biogas is extremely flammable and has the potential to be explosive,22 making digester operations dangerous.
-Moreover, they produce neither clean nor safe energy, because of methane combustion emissions, leaks, accidental spills and explosions.23 For example, one farm in the UK was the site of two separate digester spills, which spewed toxic black sludge onto acres of farmland - killing more than 50 farm animals - and into a nearby stream.24 The sludge even reached neighboring farms and racked up thousands (in English pounds) in damages.
-The Bioenergy project is proposed to be located within the Nanticoke watershed, which is already impaired with nitrogen and phosphorus because of the existing poultry factory farms.25
+Biogas is extremely flammable and has the potential to be explosive, 22 making digester operations dangerous.
+Moreover, they produce neither clean nor safe energy, because of methane combustion emissions, leaks, accidental spills and explosions.
+23 For example, one farm in the UK was the site of two separate digester spills, which spewed toxic black sludge onto acres of farmland - killing more than 50 farm animals - and into a nearby stream.
+24 The sludge even reached neighboring farms and racked up thousands (in English pounds) in damages.
+The Bioenergy project is proposed to be located within the Nanticoke watershed, which is already impaired with nitrogen and phosphorus because of the existing poultry factory farms.
+25

 Data have shown that digesters are responsible for both systemic and accidental methane emissions.
-In a review of several studies, researchers estimated that the leakage from "renewable" methane production is actually similar to that of fossil fuel gas production.26 The proposed digester is slated to produce 715,827.05 million cubic feet of "renewable" (biomethane) gas a year - if all of it was combusted, this amount would be comparable to 43,368,990 pounds of coal being burned, or over 98 million miles driven by an average passenger car.27 Also, facilities like this often need a control flare to manage the potentially explosive gases, 28 which can affect local air quality.
+In a review of several studies, researchers estimated that the leakage from "renewable" methane production is actually similar to that of fossil fuel gas production.
+The proposed digester is slated to produce 521 million cubic feet of renewable natural gas (RNG) per year - if all of it were combusted, this amount would be comparable to over 31 million pounds of coal being burned, or 71 million miles driven by an average passenger car.
+Also, facilities like this often need a control flare to manage the potentially explosive gases, which can affect local air quality.